OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 ## Transmissions in OpenRTB

 OpenRTB is a standardized format for bidding on inventory.
-It is widely used in the industry and Prebid SSO Transmission can be integrated into it.
-For this purpose, Prebid SSO uses the "extensions" of OpenRTB requests and responses.
+It is widely used in the industry and PAF Transmission can be integrated into it.
+For this purpose, PAF uses the "extensions" of OpenRTB requests and responses.

 ### Many Transmission Requests in one OpenRTB Bid Request